shreyansh-sawarn/HackerEarth-Solutions/README.md

-# HackerRank solutions of various problems based on Data Structures and Algorithms
+# HackerRank solutions of practice problems on Data Structures, Algorithms and Linux Shell.